seishun/node-steam-trade/README.md

 ## Methods

 ### setCookie(cookie)
 Sets a cookie that must be in the "name=value" form.
 SteamTrade needs the "steamLogin" and "sessionid" cookies to operate.
-You can either log into steamcommunity.com manually, or, if using node-steam, use its [webLogOn](https://github.com/seishun/node-steam#weblogoncallback) method to get both cookies in the required form.
+You can either log into steamcommunity.com manually, or, if using node-steam, use the WebAPI's AuthenticateUser method.

 ### loadInventory(appid, contextid, callback)
 Loads your inventory for the given app and context.
 For example, use 440 and 2 for TF2, or 570 and 2 for Dota 2.
 The specified inventory must already exist for this account, use [getContexts](#getcontextscallback) if you need to check it at runtime.
 The first argument to `callback` will be an array of item objects in case of success, otherwise a falsy value.
 Failure implies that your cookie has expired (see ['error' event](#error)).